-March began with cooler, wetter and windier conditions, rapidly deteriorating into storm Freya which arrived on March 3rd.
-Pretty heavy rain and winds gusting to 65 mph.
-Daily maximum temperature of about 7 degrees C. Late February’s balmy conditions already seemed a distant memory.
-Occasional sleet and (the odd rainbow) added to the generally gloomy feel to the weather.
+March began with cooler, wetter and windier conditions, rapidly deteriorating into named storm ‘Freya’ which arrived on March 3rd, with heavy rain and winds gusting to 65 mph.
+Daily maximum temperatures fell to about 7 degrees C. Late February’s balmy conditions already seemed a distant memory.
+Occasional sleet and the occasional rainbow added to the generally gloomy feel to the weather.

-The month continued with brief occasional glimpses of sunshine, no frosts, and plenty of strong winds, grey skies and rain, but on balance a big improvement over this time last year, when we had brighter skies but temperatures of minus 13th caused by the “Beast from the East”.
+The month continued with brief occasional glimpses of sunshine, no frosts, and plenty of strong winds, grey skies and rain, but on balance a big improvement over this time last year, when we had brighter skies but temperatures of minus 13 degrees C, caused by the arrival of the “Beast from the East”.

-In spite of pretty poor weather and light, the garden looked pretty good in most areas, though back reference to previous March images shows a big drop off in many plantings of daffodils – particularly “Jetfire”, and “Tete a Tete”.
-I rashly assume that daffodils will increase year on year – whilst some forms like Tenby daffodil, and “Brunswick do so, and continue to flower (though Tenby isn’t so good in this respect), many of my trial beds are showing marked declines within just a few years.
-The Jetfires have been in for nearly 15 years in very poor conditions, and maybe got knocked by last year’s weather extremes, but this tailing off and lack of seed production to allow natural replacement is pushing me towards simpler floriferous and fecund forms, such as “Topolino” and native pseudonarcissus.
+In spite of the poor weather and light, the garden looked pretty good in most areas, though back reference to previous March images shows a big drop off in many plantings of daffodils – particularly N. ‘Jetfire’, and N. ‘Tête-à-tête’.
+I rashly assumed that all daffodils will increase year on year.
+Whilst some forms like Tenby daffodil, Narcissus obvallaris, and N. ‘Brunswick’ seem to do so, and continue to flower (though Tenby isn’t so good in this respect), many of my trial beds are showing marked declines within just a few years.
+The N. ‘Jetfire’ have been in for nearly 15 years in very poor conditions, and maybe got knocked by last year’s weather extremes, but this tailing off and lack of seed production to allow natural replacement is pushing me towards simpler floriferous and fecund forms, such as N. ‘Topolino’ and native N. pseudonarcissus.

 Finally on March 22nd, the weather relented, and the month finished with a run of slightly warmer and sunnier weather, under the influence of another area of high pressure.
-The honeybees seized the moment to begin to bring in huge quantities of from the vast numbers of mature Pussy Willow trees (Salix caprea) which adorn our largely poor, and extensively managed land, particularly in the valley bottom beside our stream, on March 21st above.
-And look at the increased numbers by April 1st, below, still a cool day with moderate breeze…
+The honeybees seized the moment to begin to bring in huge quantities of from the vast numbers of mature Pussy Willow trees, Salix caprea, which adorn our largely poor, and extensively managed land, particularly in the valley bottom beside our stream, on March 21st, below.
+And look at the increased numbers by April 1st, below, still a cool day with moderate breeze.

 The last week of March, in spite of fairly modest temperatures with minimal light frosts, pushed the light levels recorded in the month up a little, but these were still certainly on the low side compared to many Marches of recent years, at just 273 KWH.
-The rainfall, at 241.05 mm, was the highest March number I’ve recorded since I began to do this on these pages, confirming that March is often quite a nice “dry” month up here..
+The monthly rainfall total, at 241.05 mm, was the highest March reading I’ve recorded since I began to include this on these garden views pages, confirming that March isn’t always a nice “dry” month up here!